particle-iot/docs/src/content/hardware/muon-hats/environmental-hats.md

 The LTR559 light sensor can be accessed using the [LTR559_RK](https://github.com/rickkas7/LTR559_RK/) library.
 It provides basic access the read the proximity sensor (PS) and automatic light sensor (ALS) data.
-Since the interrupt line from the LTR559 is not connected to the hat interface, you can't use hardware interrupts with it.
+Since the interrupt line from the LTR559 is not connected to the HAT interface, you can't use hardware interrupts with it.

 The PMS5003 particulate matter sensor is not currently working for unknown reasons.
 The data stream is not coming off the sensor but the library and setup is in place.